Hmayda-Abdessamad/Anatomy/README.md

 ![ci/cd pipeline](/images/pipeline-archi.png)

-## V. Running the Application
+## VII.
+Running the Web Application

-Start the Eureka service discovery by running the EurekaServerApplication.
-Run the ClientApplication, GatewayApplication, and VoitureApplication services.
+Start Docker and run the docker-compose.yaml file in the racine of the project with the commande: docker-compose up -d Run the ClientApplication, GatewayApplication, and VoitureApplication services.

 * Access the Eureka dashboard at http://localhost:8761/ to view registered services.
 * Use the Gateway service (http://localhost:8888/) to interact with the microservices.

 This microservices architecture demonstrates key concepts, including service discovery, API gateway, service-to-service communication, and data association between microservices.
 The usage of Spring Boot simplifies the development and deployment of microservices within the application.

+## VIII.
+Generate the .apk file for the mobile application